slub/ocrd_kitodo/README.md

 #### Stopping

-To stop containers for all services
+To stop containers for all services:

     make stop